BebeSparkelSparkel/biparsing/README.md

 ```

 I would have preferred that the definition of `data Iso a b = Iso (a -> Maybe b) (b -> a)` have been used instead to force successful serialization.
 This would however put more complexity in the types to enforce this.
+Also, due to using applicative the order of the parsing must coincide with the constructor arguments.
+With monadic parsers the parsed value can be assigned to a variable which disconnects the constructor argument order and the parser order.
+Type lists may be able to enforce: guaranteed serialization with Alternative, and unordered parsing.